shanazramsaroop/Personal-Project/README.md

 </br>
 Operations, expressions and statements </br>
 Time spent: 20 minutes.
 Statments are complete thoughts in c#, it is typically made up of one line of code and is made up of expressions.
 Expressions are made up of one or more operators or operand.
 Parenthesis has many purposes aside form calling a class, such as for order of operations and to define the bounary of an expression.
-To test 2 conditions, like if a and b are true, use && and to test of a or b are true, use ||.
+To test 2 conditions, like if a and b are true, use && and to test if a or b are true, use ||.